 Consult with Chemeketa’s Advising and First Year Programs department or a faculty program advisor for transfer information.

-Note 3: The letters IL and CL at the end of a course description indicate courses which meet the AAOT requirements for information literacy and cultural literacy.
+The letters IL and CL at the end of a course description indicate courses which meet the AAOT requirements for information literacy and cultural literacy.

 Course Textbook Information